 Rick Hiemstra of Ottawa is director, research and media relations at The Evangelical Fellowship of Canada.
 Red leaf illustration at top of page: Superstock.com.

-The print edition of Faith Today includes three more articles on this important topic.
+The online flipbook edition of Faith Today (which replicates the print edition) includes three more articles on this important topic.

 Listen to our podcast discussion about this survey with Rick Hiemstra and Dr. Sam Reimer.